49takashi/MP_Neural_PDE_Solvers/README.md

-## Baseline commands:
+# Baseline commands:

-Here are the commands for the baselines for 1D experiments for [lamp repo](https://github.com/snap-stanford/lamp/):
+Here are the commands for the baselines for 1D experiments for the [lamp repo](https://github.com/snap-stanford/lamp/):

 First, cd into the folder of MP_Neural_PDE_Solvers/.
 Then, run one of the following commands: